GermainGirndt/DB-API-for-Financial-Transactions/README.md

 * Delete a transaction by id
 * request.body - no body

-transactionsRouter.post(
-  '/import'

 #### Possible Improvements
-* Create customer model and authentication;
+* Create customer model and authentication system;
+* Add a JWT Token